oracle-livelabs/apex/apex-professional-hol16/introduction.md

 In this lab, you will:

 - Enable Remote Database schema.

-- Creating an application and Integrating Application Data from REST Data Source
+- Creating an application and Integrating Application Data from REST Data Source.

-- Synchronize Data from REST Data Sources
+- Synchronize Data from REST Data Sources.

-- Load Data using Data Load Definitions
+- Load Data using Data Load Definitions.

-*Note: This workshop assumes you are using Oracle APEX 24.2.*
+> **Note:** _This workshop assumes you are using Oracle APEX 24.2.*_

 ## Learn More - *Useful Links*